Temnodontosaurus: Paleobiology

 With their dolphin-like bodies, ichthyosaurs were better adapted to their aquatic environment than any other group of marine reptiles.
 They were viviparous that gave birth to live young and were likely incapable of leaving the water.
 As homeotherms ("warm-blooded") with high metabolic rates, ichthyosaurs would have been active swimmers.
 Jurassic and Cretaceous ichthyosaurs, including Temnodontosaurus, had evolved a thunniform method of swimming rather than the anguilliform (undulating or eel-like) methods of earlier species.
 Temnodontosaurus, particularly the species T. trigonodon, is quite flexible in morphology for a parvipelvian, using its imposing flippers to maneuver under water.

 Ichthyosaurs have the largest eyes of any known vertebrates, with Temnodontosaurus having the largest identified.
-The sclerotic rings in their eyes would have served to resist aquatic pressures.
+The scleral rings in their eyes would have served to resist aquatic pressures.
 The eyes of ichthyosaurs like those of Temnodontosaurus would have a great visual capacity via the high number of photoreceptor cells.
 In addition to good eyesight, the enlarged olfactory region of the brain indicates that ichthyosaurs had a sensitive sense of smell.

 Diet and feeding

 Paleontologists generally agree that Temnodontosaurus was likely an active predator of a variety of other marine animals.
-Fauna hunted by the genus include bony fish, cephalopods, and aquatic reptiles, including even other ichthyosaurs.
+Fauna hunted by Temnodontosaurus include bony fish, cephalopods, and aquatic reptiles, including even other ichthyosaurs.
 The skeletal anatomy of Temnodontosaurus suggests that it may have been an ambush predator.
 A particular skeleton of T. trigonodon (SMNS 50000) preserves in its stomach the remains of three juvenile Stenopterygius accompanied by a large number of cephalopod hooks.
 This proves that the animal was indeed an apex predator, but its diet consisted mainly of molluscs, with the large number of undigested hooks being compressed into a large gastric mass.
 Bromalites attributed to T. trigonodon suggest that it specifically targeted neonatal and juvenile Stenopterygius when hunting.
+Isolated gastroliths have also been reported in a specimen assigned to T. cf. trigondon, likely representing an incidental consumption.